jolie/docs/basics/communication-ports/ports.md

 where `URI` is a [URI](http://en.wikipedia.org/wiki/Uniform_resource_identifier) \(Uniform Resource Identifier\), defining the location of the port; `id`, `p` and `iface_i` are the identifiers representing, respectively, the name of the port, the data protocol to use, and the interfaces accessible through the port.

+Details about Location, Protocol and Interfacescan be found in the next sections.